dasch-swiss/dsp-docs/README.md

 Deploying the documentation to the github pages has to be done manually.

-Be sure that the `release.mk` file is up to date with the corresponding versions and you are in the main branch.
-Then run the following commands:
+Make sure that the `release.mk` file is up to date with the corresponding versions and you are in the main branch.
+Then run the following command:

 ```shell
 make deploy
 ```

-This will update the submodules and pushes the documentation to the gh-pages branch.
+It updates the submodules and pushes the documentation to the gh-pages branch.

-If the submodules had to be updated, it would be good to commit and push those changes to the main branch.